-You see, Mr. Hapgood, in your criticisms of us, you (in the words of Kerensky) "place yourself at the point of view of the Right"-in the Socialist movement.
-According to your letter, you hold the opinion that the Left branch of the a 164-page pamphlet just issued by The Teachers' Union of New York, selling for 25 cents.
-It presents simply and vividly the conflict (in all its implications) between the Prussian-minded administrators and the socially-minded teachers in the school system of this city.
+You see, Mr. Hapgood, in your criticisms of us, you (in the words of Kerensky) "place yourself at the point of view of the Right "-in the Socialist movement.
+According to your letter, you hold the opinion that the Left branch of the WHETHER you be parent, student, teacher, by occupation, or liberal, radical, revolutionary, by conviction, it is your duty to read a 164-page pamphlet just issued by The Teachers' Union of New York, selling for 25 cents.
+It presents simply and vividly the conflict (in all its implications) between the Prussianminded administrators and the socially-minded teachers in the school system of this city.
 Particular emphasis is placed on the case of the three dismissed teachers because of the attempt to prejudice public opinion against them by playing on patriotic hysteria.